-Why You Should Choose Brett Metcalf, Criminal Defense Attorney, P.A.
+Why You Should Choose Metcalf Falls, Criminal Defense Attorneys, P.A.

 The last thing you want is a weapons offense on your record, and working with Tampa defense attorney Brett Metcalf is the best way to fight charges or avoid conviction.
 As a responsible gun owner, it should concern you that this conviction could make it illegal for you to own, possess, or use a firearm again.
 Potential employers, landlords, and financial institutions may also interpret it as a violent offense.
 You might find it hard to maintain employment, rent a house, go back to school, or obtain loans.

 Brett Metcalf is an experienced firearms lawyer who began his career as a prosecutor in the State Attorney’s Office.
 By beginning his career on the other side of the courtroom, he learned about the inner workings of the prosecution.
 Now, he uses his knowledge of how prosecutors think to benefit his clients.

 Since 2012, Brett has fought hard to protect Tampa residents from firearms offenses.
 When Brett takes on your case at the beginning, he may work to have the charges dropped or reduced.
 If a prosecutor pursues charges, Brett will prepare to vigorously defend you in court.
 Depending on the facts, he might pursue a pretrial dismissal, an acquittal at trial, or mitigate your consequences.

 Brett’s hard work has led to many outstanding results, and respected legal organizations have recognized his accomplishments.
 He has been named a SuperLawyers Rising Star in 2018, 2019, and 2020, and has more than 90 five-star reviews and a perfect 10 rating on Avvo.com.

 At Metcalf Falls, Criminal Defense Attorneys, P.A., we are here to defend you against any and all allegations of violating a Florida weapons and firearms law.
 Below are some of the many charges we handle.